infuanfu/LaaSZero/qemu/README.md

 Get the kernel suitable for your image at [github.com/dhruvvyas90/qemu-rpi-kernel](https://github.com/dhruvvyas90/qemu-rpi-kernel)

 ### Prepare image
-The entry in `/etc/ld.so.preload` needs to be commented out.
-There's a script for that
+Now you need to apply a few changes to the image you downloaded:

-    sudo ./prepareimage.sh 2015-11-21-raspbian-jessie.img
+ * comment out the entry in `/etc/ld.so.preload`

-### Fix partitions
+ * change `/etc/fstab` to point to `/dev/sda*` instead of `/dev/mmcblk0p*`
-First time you boot the image up, you might end up in a root console.
-You can scroll through systemd's log to find out what went wrong using
+ * comment out the entry for `/boot` in `/etc/fstab`

-    journalctl -xb
+ * create a symlink in `/etc/modules` matching the QEMU kernel version you're using

-    umount /dev/sdb2
+Luckily, there's a script for that:

-    fdisk /dev/sdb2
+    sudo ./prepareimage.sh 2015-11-21-raspbian-jessie.img 4.1.7

-    shutdown -r now
+Note: You can revert the changes the script makes using `restoreimage.sh`

 ## Start Raspian in QEMU

     ./startqemu.sh kernel-qemu-4.1.7-jessie 2015-11-21-raspbian-jessie.img